Factbox: Chicago teachers dispute is over school reform, money

 Chicago Public Schools is the nation's third-largest school district after New York City and Los Angeles, with 402,000 students in kindergarten through high school (50,000 are in non-union charter schools).
 The union represents 29,000 teachers, counselors, nurses and other support staff.
 Most Chicago schools began classes last week.

-The last teachers' strike in a major U.S. city was in late August and early September 2006 in Detroit, involving less than a third the number of teachers in the Chicago public schools.
+The last teachers' strike in a major U.S. city was in late August and early September 2006 in Detroit, involving fewer than a third the number of teachers in the Chicago public schools.

 FINANCES: The state of Illinois and city of Chicago are in dire financial straits, leaving the school district little room to maneuver in the dispute.